Why should I have a Will?

-A will is a legal document that ensures you leave your money and possessions to the people you want to benefit from them.
-Making your will is probably one of the most important financial decisions you'll ever make.
-Dying without a will means you ‘die intestate’ which means that it's the state that decides who benefits from your estate, not you.
+A Will is a legal document that ensures you leave your money and possessions to the people you want to benefit from them.
+Making your Will is probably one of the most important financial decisions you'll ever make.
+Dying without a Will means you ‘die intestate’ which means that it's the state that decides who benefits from your estate, not you.

-Many people put off making a will because they think it's too expensive or that they don't need to think about it until they're old, but life can be snatched away at any time, regardless of how old or healthy you are.
-So, if you haven't already thought about it, as long as you’re over 18 years of age, you’re never too young, too poor or too busy to make your will.
+Many people put off making a Will because they think it's too expensive or that they don't need to think about it until they're old, but life can be snatched away at any time, regardless of how old or healthy you are.
+So, if you haven't already thought about it, as long as you’re over 18 years of age, you’re never too young, too poor or too busy to make your Will.

-There are probably lots of questions you have about making your will, but here are some of the main ones we get asked:
+There are probably lots of questions you have about making your Will, but here are some of the main ones we get asked:

-How much does it cost?
+How much does it cost to make a Will?

 No, we can do this for you.